qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/nested-html.md

 CodeSample:HelloWorldColorText:View

 Metapsi provides builder functions for all HTML tags.
-All nodes follow the same pattern: a function that takes a properties builder as first parameter and then a collection of children.
-This allows nesting the controls and keeps the mental model very close to the HTML document itself.
-This type of signature allows us to keep nesting controls, creating the document tree.
+All nodes follow the same pattern: a function that takes a properties builder as first parameter and then a collection of children, with all arguments being optional.
+This type of signature allows us to keep nesting controls, creating the document tree, following a simple mental model that is very close to the HTML specification.

 CodeSample:NestedHtmlSpanMoreChildren:View